AmitPress/recallbookx/readme.md

-I have to setup jenkins too
+I have to setup jenkins too.